More than half of financial institutions expect to have more gig-based employees over the next three to five years, according to a new report by PwC.

 “Leaders in the industry are looking seriously at their workforces to evaluate which roles need to be performed by permanent employees and which can be performed by gig-economy workers, contractors, or even crowd-sourced on a case-by-case basis,” said John Garvey, global financial services leader for PwC US.
 “COVID-19 and remote working have opened the door to accessing talent outside of a firm’s physical location, including outside of the country.
 What we are seeing now is a talent marketplace for gig workers in financial services, competing to take advantage of their specialist skillset and boost productivity within their businesses.”

 “Gig economy workers also add value by immediately bringing the digital skills needed by financial services firms to improve functions such as customer experience and improving institutional resilience, while the full-time workforce is being upskilled,” said Nicole Wakefield, global financial services advisory leader for PwC Singapore.

-However, obstacles remain for financial services firms looking to utilise gig work.
+However, obstacles remain for financial services firms looking to utilize gig work.
 The most common issues cited in the report included confidentiality concerns (44%), a lack of knowledge (43%), regulatory risk (42%), and overall risk avoidance (37%).

 “Many of the most valuable companies in the world share one thing in common: they have embraced the platform economy as a business model,” Garvey said.
-“They operate with relatively few full-time employees, and an increasing percentage of gig-economy talent and skills that they can access on demand, making the organisations far more innovative, nimble, and cost-efficient.”
+“They operate with relatively few full-time employees, and an increasing percentage of gig-economy talent and skills that they can access on demand, making the organizations far more innovative, nimble, and cost-efficient.”